anstropleuton/ignite/README.md

 ```

 ## `continue` Statement
-The `continue` statement is used to restart a loop, meaning it will skip execution of the sentences and start from the beginning of the loop (will execute the `condition` statement, and will execute the `update_statement` in case of `for` loop), and continue executing from the start of the next iteration:
+The `continue` statement is used to restart-ish (continue to) a loop, meaning it will skip execution of the sentences and start from the beginning of the loop (will execute the `condition` statement, and will execute the `update_statement` in case of `for` loop), and continue executing from the start of the next iteration:
 ```ign
 while (condition)
 {